Julie & Julia:

 Both women move through the tribulations of experimentation and accomplishment.
 Each of their journeys could be a stand-alone movie plot; however, this movie melds the two into one movie and keeps viewers on their seats cheering each woman to victory!
 Enjoy watching this very down-to-earth movie.
 There are many more strategies to help you achieve your success than the several I mention.
 Enjoy experimenting and applying the different strategies to improve your business success.

-Julie & Julie Business Strategy #1
+Julie & Julia Business Strategy #1

 When we are inspired, we can move mountains.
 When we aren’t inspired, even the mundane is daunting.